prashantacharya/BigOmega/contents/learning-techniques/learning-techniques.md

 ## Watching tutorials

 If you have been in a situation where you watch a tutorial then the next and then the next till you realize that you have reached tutorial hell then raise your hands.
 This is the problem with watching tutorial videos.
 You get addicted to them and when you have to try something on your own, you don't be able to because you're not trained to that mindset.
 I have been in similar situations and I know how frustrating that gets overtime.
 Nowadays, I am trying to move away from the tutorials and I don't mean I avoid them completely.
 I take a slightly different approach than what I have done up to the moment.
 So the way I make use of tutorials is to watch crash courses on youtube and jumping on a personal pet project instead of a full 20+ hours of project-based tutorial learning.
-I also watch videos on advanced topics on some tool through videos.
+I also watch videos on advanced topics on some tool.
 I like videos from the youtube channel named <a href='https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q' target='_blank'>funfunfunction</a>.
 He doesn't create a tutorial but talks about concepts on JS mostly.

 ## Official Documentation